MalasadaTech/thruntellisearch-learning/01 - WebInjects/06 - Summary of 01 - WebInjects.md

 To learn about things, we need intel sources.
 We've learned how we can use Proofpoint and THREATfox as intel sources.
 We use their reporting and submissions as intel leads for indicators and named "things" such as TA2726, ZPHP, and LandUpdate808.

+## Pivot Platforms

+We used urlscan and VirusTotal to perform basic pivots.
+These are platforms that can be used to find additional adversary infrastructure.
+Explore the tools.
+Learn as much as you can about them.
+Master your tools.

 ## Inject Patterns

 We've learned that the code injected into compromised websites have patterns.
 Specifically, we've learned the URI patterns such as a long weird string can be used to identify TA2726 injects, “/work/original.js” can be used to identify ZPHP, and "#X#X.js" can be used to identify LandUpdate808 injects.